apache/kyuubi/docs/client/kerberized_kyuubi.md

 (Command and output are identical on different OS platform)
 ```

-**Note**:
 If you are running Kyuubi and executing `kinit` on the same host with the same OS user, the ticket
 cache file used by Kyuubi will be overwritten by the new ticket cache.

-To avoid that, you should
-store the new ticket cache in another place.
+To avoid that, you should store the new ticket cache in another place.
 Ticket cache file location can be specified with `-c` argument.

 For example,
 ```